awsdocs/amazon-sagemaker-developer-guide/doc_source/canvas-set-up-forecast.md

 1. After editing the trust policy, choose **Update policy**\.

-You should now have an IAM role that has the policy `[AmazonSageMakerCanvasForecastAccess](https://docs.aws.amazon.com/sagemaker/latest/dg/security-iam-awsmanpol-canvas.html#security-iam-awsmanpol-AmazonSageMakerCanvasForecastAccess)` attached to it and a trust relationship established with Amazon Forecast, granting users permission to perform time series forecasting in SageMaker Canvas\.
+You should now have an IAM role that has the policy `[AmazonSageMakerCanvasForecastAccess](https://docs.aws.amazon.com/sagemaker/latest/dg/security-iam-awsmanpol-canvas.html#security-iam-awsmanpol-AmazonSageMakerCanvasForecastAccess)` attached to it and a trust relationship established with Amazon Forecast, giving users permission to perform time series forecasting in SageMaker Canvas\.
 For information about AWS managed policies, see [Managed policies and inline policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html)\.

+**Note**
+If you use this method to set up time series forecasting and want to use AWS KMS encryption for your forecasts, then you must configure your KMS key’s policy to grant additional permissions\.
+For more information, see [Prerequisites for time series forecasting](canvas-kms.md#canvas-kms-app-data-prereqs-time-series)\.